sagemathinc/cocalc-doc/source/whiteboard.rst

 CoCalc's collaborative mathematical whiteboard supports an infinite canvas with

-* text with mathematical LaTeX expressions,
+* text with mathematical LaTeX expressions
-* sticky notes,
+* sticky notes
-* sketching with pens,
+* sketching with pens
-* Jupyter code cells with support for tab completion and interactive widgets,
-* chat conversations with collaborators,
+* chat conversations with collaborators
-* hundreds of icons,
+* hundreds of icons
+* copy and paste between whiteboards
-* frames to group objects, and
+* frames to group objects and organize the whiteboard into sections
 * stopwatches and countdown timers to organize and track work.
+* create edges between all objects
+* infinitely split editor windows to view multiple parts of the whiteboard simultaneously
+* easily navigate with an overview map with two preview modes
+* every change you make is recorded via browsable TimeTravel and you can copy/paste from any point in the history
+* publish your whiteboards to the CoCalc share server

 ##########################
 Jupyter Cells